-New immune therapy treats brain tumors in miceDecember 17th, 2012 in Immunology /
+New immune therapy treats brain tumors in miceDecember 17, 2012 in Medicine & Health / Immunology

 Using an artificial protein that stimulates the body's natural immune system to fight cancer, a research team at Duke Medicine has engineered a lethal weapon that kills brain tumors in mice while sparing other tissue.
 If it can be shown to work in humans, it would overcome a major obstacle that has hampered the effectiveness of immune-based therapies.

 The protein is manufactured with two arms – one that exclusively binds to tumor cells and another that snags the body's fighter T-cells, spurring an attack on the tumor.
 In six out of eight mice with brain tumors, the treatment resulted in cures, according to findings published Dec.
 17, 2012, in the Proceedings of the National Academy of Sciences.